Anshul619/HLD-System-Designs/src/5_ProgrammingLanguages/1_GoLang/Readme.md

 [Read more](https://www.digitalocean.com/community/tutorials/how-to-build-and-install-go-programs)

 # What are Golang packages?
+- In Go, the programs are built by using packages that help in managing the dependencies efficiently.
 - The package is declared at the top of the Go source file as `package <package_name>`.
 - The packages can be imported to our source file by writing: `import <package_name>`.